WAN Design Requirements

 3. The packet can reach the moved VM by leveraging the L2 LAN extension between both DCs.

-4. Any existing or new sessions using the VIP_1 of DC1 will follow the suboptimal path through DC1 to get to DC2.
+4. Any existing or new sessions using DC1’s VIP_1 will follow the suboptimal path through DC1 to reach DC2.

-You would hope there can be immediate changes to DNS and any new sessions ingress to DC2.
+You hope there will be immediate changes to DNS and any new sessions ingress to DC2.
 This would follow the optimum path to the VIP_2, and egress traffic would follow the local gateway in DC2.

 Triangular routing: The challenge